Bryce-MW/paste/README.md

 if I could and to figure out how to do it in an easy environment before I implement it in a more difficult one like another language where you couldn't just compile in Objective-C mode if you want.
 Anyway, to compile this version, run
-`clang paste.c -fuse-ld=lld -framework AppKit -framework CoreFoundation -o tastec -O3`.
+`clang taste.c -fuse-ld=lld -framework AppKit -framework CoreFoundation -o tastec -O3`.
 It may not work with the default compiler than apple ships, I had some issues with that.
 I used the version from Homebrew which does take some setting up to get working, another reason why I don't recommed doing this.
 I'm sure there is some way to trick Apple's linker into working but I have not figured it out yet!
 Let me know if